BramWijnants/Playground/README.md

 --------------------------

-Goal is to get an overview of links, info and organize python scripts used for ctf's.
+Goal of this repository is to get an overview of tools, info and organize python scripts used for ctf's.